galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/simbank-cli.md

     ![Inter-account transfer](../first-steps/simbank-transfer.png)

 1. Press ENTER - a `Transfer Successful` message appears.
-A log message is also written to the Eclipse *Console* window:
+A log message is also written to the terminal:

 ```
 2019-08-16 13:50:53 INFO dev.galasa.simplatform.application.Bank transferMoney Transfering  1.0 from account: 123456789 to account: 987654321